-5.188 Nos.
-54 and 56 are 3 storey premises that appear to have originally been shops on the ground floor as evidenced by console brackets on No. 56 and a cornice on No. 54.
-No. 58, former Royal Oak Public House was originally a 3 storey premises but now has a 4th storey contained within a modern mansard roof set behind the continuous parapet.
+5.189 Nos.
+54 and 56 are three storey premises that appear to have originally been shops on the ground floor as evidenced by console brackets on no. 56 and a cornice on no. 54.
+No. 58, former Royal Oak Public House was originally a three storey premises but now has a fourth storey contained within a modern mansard roof set behind the continuous parapet.
 The premises contains a well-proportioned timber shopfront and the original console brackets are still intact.

-5.189 Nos.
-60 to 66 are a short terrace of four, 3 storey, gault brick built houses.
+5.190 Nos.
+60 to 66 are a short terrace of four, three storey, gault brick built houses.
 Nos.
-60 and 66 at the ends of terrace are set forward from Nos.
+60 and 66 at the ends of terrace are set forward from nos.
 62 and 64 and are flat fronted.
 The latter have double height canted bays.
 Doorways are recessed with brick surrounds and stucco capitals supporting distinctive scrolled pediments above.
 The terrace has an elaborate, prominent and continuous parapet consisting of stucco string course, supporting modillions carrying a cornice with balustrade above.
 The façade also features coloured brick bands at all floors.

-5.190 No. 64 has a later mansard roof with dormer windows which is prominent and breaks the symmetry of the terrace and undermines the roofline established by the decorative stucco parapet.
+5.191 No. 64 has a later mansard roof with dormer windows which is prominent and breaks the symmetry of the terrace and undermines the roofline established by the decorative stucco parapet.

-Elaborate stucco pediments, Nos.
-60 to 66 Milson Road.
+Elaborate stucco pediments, nos.
+60-66 Milson Road.

-5.191 Nos.
-68 to 78 are a terrace of five, 3 storey brick built houses with double height canted bays and stucco decoration.
+5.192 Nos.
+68 to 78 are a terrace of five, three storey brick built houses with double height canted bays and stucco decoration.
 Paired, recessed brick lined doorways have columns with floral capitals supporting an entablature with cornice and parapet with distinctive circular pattern.

-5.192 The terrace had a continuous terrace but this is missing on Nos.
+5.193 The terrace had a continuous terrace but this is missing on nos.
 76 and 78.
 Some houses have completely or partially lost the circular pattern in the parapet.
 Nos.
 76 and 78 still have original decorative iron railings to the boundary.